SUDHANSHKESHARWANI/Hacktober-Fest-2020/README.md

 # Hacktober-Fest-2020
-### Get your Free T-shirt and awesome stickers now!.
+### Get your Free T-shirt and awesome stickers now!

 - How can I win a free T-shirt ?
   -  Create your first Pull Request(PR).